mar9000/salt9000/README.md

 From here you can:

-  * run the test suite.
+  * run the test suite: run the class `SaltTest` from eclipse as *JUnit test*.
-  * run *grun Salt9000* launch configuration and visualize parsing result.
+  * run *grun Salt9000* launch configuration and visualize parsing result on the console for the `examples/grun.s9` file.
-  * run *SaltCLI* launch configuration and obtain the PNG file of the specified UI in `Salt9000.s9`.
+  * run *SaltCLI* launch configuration and obtain the PNG file of the UI specified in `Salt9000.s9`, the result is into `file-gen`.
   * generate examples from command line with `java -jar dist/salt9000.jar --output-dir file-gen examples/*.s9`
   * to use the JGoodies L&F switch (--jg-laf) you should use the complete distribution salt9000-complete.jar .